-Sandwiched among the East and the West, Turkey actually stood at the crossroads and changed into a smooth target for invading civilizations, whose footprints are nonetheless seen in its cuisine.
+Sandwiched between the East and the West, Turkey stood at the crossroads and became a smooth target for invading civilizations, whose footprints are nonetheless seen in its cuisine.

-Like Indian or French delicacies, the strong local gastronomic ethos is evident in the dishes, various from Eastern Anatolia, Southeastern Anatolia, the Black Sea, Marmara, Aegean the Mediterranean.
+Like Indian or French delicacies, the strong local gastronomic ethos is evident in dishes from Eastern Anatolia, Southeastern Anatolia, the Black Sea, Marmara, the Aegean, and the Mediterranean.

-Despite this heterogeneity, the accent is on inexperienced veggies and herbs, lamb, beef, olive oil, and clean seafood.
+Despite this heterogeneity, the accent is on inexperienced veggies, herbs, lamb, beef, olive oil, and clean seafood.

-The Turks take their eating and drinking significantly, which is obvious from many restaurants and road meals eateries across the u.
-S ., in particular in Istanbul.
+The Turks take their eating and drinking significantly, which is obvious from many restaurants and road meal eateries across the u.
+S ., in particular, in Istanbul.

 The superstar of avenue meals is gozleme, made by way of rolling a dough ball into a skinny sheet—a type of Turkish paratha—and full of diffusion of edibles, the favorites being local yellow cheese, spinach, and minced meat.

 Lunch and dinner are difficult affairs.
 Meals unavoidably begin with a mezze platter.
-A bowl of mixed salad with sparkling lettuce and thick chunks of hydroponically grown tomatoes drizzled with olive oil is almost always a staple followed via baglama, chunky unleavened bread or pita bread with dips together with Haydar (thick yogurt with garlic and herbs), hummus, and some (a tangy salsa-like dip made from mashed tomato with peppers and herbs).
+A bowl of mixed salad with sparkling lettuce and thick chunks of hydroponically grown tomatoes drizzled with olive oil is almost always a staple, followed by baglama, chunky unleavened bread, or pita bread with dips together with Haydar (thick yogurt with garlic and herbs), hummus, and some (a tangy salsa-like dip made from mashed tomato with peppers and spices).
 Pickled veggies, borek (pastries filled with cheese, meat, or greens), fried potatoes, eggplant salad, and dolma are should-haves.

-As in all imperial societies, Ottoman food turned into divided into palace delicacies and public kitchens.
+As in all imperial societies, Ottoman food was divided into palace delicacies and public kitchens.
 The Seljuks added the dominance of meat into Turkish food.

 Sultan Mehmet’s chefs made it richer.
 Bread is the staple of Turkish kitchens.

-The predominant course is generally chicken, lamb, or pork, with kebabs at the pinnacle.
-This is either minced, are available chunks or slabs, and are steamed, roasted or barbecued.
+The predominant course is chicken, lamb, or pork, with kebabs at the pinnacle.
+These areare either minced, available chunks or slabs, and steamed, roasted, or barbecued.
 It can both be dry or in broth shape.

 At Istanbul’s iconic eating place, Lale, typically called The Pudding Shop, getting a table during mealtime is manufacturing.